 The initial public offering price of our common stock will be substantially higher than the net tangible book value per share of our common stock.
 Therefore, if you purchase shares of our common stock in this offering, you will pay a price per share that substantially exceeds our net tangible book value per share after this offering.
 To the extent shares subsequently are issued under outstanding options or warrants, you will incur further dilution.
-Based on an assumed initial public offering price of \$15.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, you will experience immediate dilution of \$10.88 per share as of March 31, 2016, representing the difference between our pro forma as adjusted net tangible book value per share, after giving effect to this offering, and the assumed initial public offering price.
-In addition, purchasers of common stock in this offering will have contributed approximately 35.0% of the aggregate price paid by all purchasers of our stock but will own only approximately 25.0% of our common stock outstanding after this offering.
+Based on the initial public offering price of \$14.00 per share, you will experience immediate dilution of \$9.77 per share as of March 31, 2016, representing the difference between our pro forma as adjusted net tangible book value per share, after giving effect to this offering, and the assumed initial public offering price.
+In addition, purchasers of common stock in this offering will have contributed approximately 37.0% of the aggregate price paid by all purchasers of our stock but will own only approximately 28.0% of our common stock outstanding after this offering.